 not being persons subject to the Public Service Act 1978 8, shall be deemed to have been engaged by the Executive Director under section 43(2) on the same terms and conditions, including the salary payable, as those on which they were employed immediately before such commencement.

-153. Funds etc.

-On the commencement of this Act —

-(a) the Forestry Fund under section 41 of the Forests Act 1918 3 and the National Parks Authority Account under section 38 of the National Parks Authority Act 1976 5 shall be closed and the moneys standing to the credit thereof shall be placed to the credit of the Conservation and Land Management Fund referred to in section 65; and

-(b) the Wildlife Conservation Trust Fund under section 17C of the Wildlife Conservation Act 1950 shall be closed and the moneys standing to the credit thereof shall be placed to the credit of the Nature Conservation and National Parks Trust Account referred to in section 68.
+[153.
+Repealed by No. 77 of 2006 s.
+17.]

 154. Annual reports for part of a year

 (1) As soon as is practicable after the commencement of this Act —